ActivitySim/activitysim/docs/examples.rst

 The example_semcog added a :ref:`work_from_home`, :ref:`telecommute_frequency`, :ref:`transit_pass_subsidy`
 and :ref:`transit_pass_ownership` submodel.
-These submodel specification files are below, and are in addition to the :ref:`example_mtc` submodel :ref:`sub-model-spec-files`.
+These submodel specification files are below, and are in addition to the :ref:`example_gondor` submodel :ref:`sub-model-spec-files`.
 These submodels were added to example_semcog as extensions, which is a way for users to add submodels within their model setup as opposed to formally adding them to the activitysim package.
 Extension submodels are run through the `models` settings.
 However, the model must be run with the `simulation.py` script instead of the command line interface